Arifbhrn/devops-bootcamp-project/README.md

     playbook-stack.yaml
     playbook-app.yaml
    ```
-   or alternatively, run all three automatically with a single command
+   or alternatively, run all four automatically with a single command
    ```
     ansible-playbook site.yml
    ```